Skip to main content

 Do I Need to Show Proof of My Event or Insurance Coverage?

 Depending on your life event, you may need to submit some documentation.
+These documents normally fall into 1 of 2 categories:

-1. Proof of your life event.
+Proof of your life event

-2. Proof that you had insurance.
+Proof that you had insurance

-What Happens If I Miss My Special Enrollment Deadline?
+What Happens if I Miss My Special Enrollment Deadline?

 Can I still get insurance?